R. G. Collingwood: Political philosophy

 In politics Collingwood defended the ideals of what he called liberalism "in its Continental sense":

-The essence of this conception is ... the idea of a community as governing itself by fostering the free expression of all political opinions that take shape within it, and finding some means of reducing this multiplicity of opinions to a unity.

 In his Autobiography, Collingwood confessed that his politics had always been "democratic" and "liberal", and shared Guido de Ruggiero's opinion that socialism had rendered a great service to liberalism by pointing out the shortcomings of laissez-faire economics.

 Archaeologist

 Collingwood was not just a philosopher of history but also a practising historian and archaeologist.
 He was, during his time, a leading authority on Roman Britain: he spent his term time at Oxford teaching philosophy but devoted his long vacations to archaeology.

-He began work along Hadrian's Wall.
 The family home was at Coniston in the Lake District and his father was a leading figure in the Cumberland and Westmorland Archaeological Society.
-Collingwood was drawn in on a number of excavations and put forward the theory that Hadrian's Wall was not so much a fighting platform but an elevated sentry walk.
-He also put forward the suggestion that Hadrian's defensive system also included a number of forts along the Cumberland coast.
+Collingwood was drawn in on a number of excavations in the area.
+He was interested in Hadrian's Wall, and suggested that it was not so much a fighting platform but an elevated sentry walk.
+He also put forward the suggestion that Hadrian's defensive system included a number of forts along the Cumberland coast: this interpretation is still regarded as valid in the case of for example Alauna (Maryport).

 He was very active in the 1930 Wall Pilgrimage for which he prepared the ninth edition of Bruce's Handbook.

 His final and most controversial excavation in Cumbria was that of a circular ring ditch near Penrith known as King Arthur's Round Table in 1937.
 It appeared to be a Neolithic henge monument, and Collingwood's excavations, failing to find conclusive evidence of Neolithic activity, nevertheless found the base of two stone pillars, a possible cremation trench and some post holes.
-Sadly, his subsequent ill health prevented him undertaking a second season so the work was handed over to the German prehistorian Gerhard Bersu, who queried some of Collingwood's findings.
+Sadly, his subsequent ill health prevented him from undertaking a second season so the work was handed over to the German prehistorian Gerhard Bersu, who queried some of Collingwood's findings.
 However, recently, Grace Simpson, the daughter of the excavator F. G. Simpson, has queried Bersu's work and largely rehabilitated Collingwood as an excavator.

 He also began what was to be the major work of his archaeological career, preparing a corpus of the Roman Inscriptions of Britain, which involved travelling all over Britain to see the inscriptions and draw them; he eventually prepared drawings of nearly 900 inscriptions.
 It was finally published in 1965 by his student R. P. Wright.